bansalbhunesh/rfp-management-system/README.md

 4. **Manual Email Check:** Email checking is manual (button-triggered) rather than automatic to avoid constant IMAP connections.
 5. **Single User:** System is designed for single-user use (no authentication required as per assignment requirements).
 6. **RFP Structure:** RFPs are created once and sent.
 No editing after sending (to maintain data integrity for comparisons).
+7. **Optional Email:** Email sending/receiving is optional.
+The system works fully without email configuration - RFPs are saved to the database and can be managed through the web interface.

 ### API Design